What effective leaders do

 We ensure open communications by:

-Effective leaders develop personal style in coaching and mentoring others.
+What effective leaders do Effective leaders develop personal style in coaching and mentoring others.
 One key to developing personal relations is realizing people generally do not care how much you know until they know how much you care.
 They determine whether to take your lead on their impressions of how much they perceive you to genuinely care about them.
 Generating positive, feel-good chemistry among co-workers and managers is a strong decision-making driver and a good reason why it is essential for every effective leader to have sound emotional intelligence.

 In addition to the usual work relationship, employees want to be entertained and have fun while doing their jobs.
 This part ought to be mainly fun-filled but not inappropriate.
 Managers who lack this quality are likely to be questioned on their ability to lead people.